andrealexandre/bash-dev-tools/README.md

 ## Features

 * Git commands
-  * git-branch-cleanup - Clean up unreachable branch in origin remote
+  * `git cleanup` - Clean up unreachable branch in origin remote
-  * git-rebase-with-master - Rebase current branch with master or any branch passed as an argument
+  * `git rebase-master` - Rebase current branch with latest `master` or any branch passed as an argument
+  * `git merge-master` - Merge current branch with latest `master` branch or any branch passed as an argument
+  * `git upush` - Push branch to upstream with the same name in local repo
+  * `git xlog` - Extended git log, shows: all branches, decorated, commit per one line, with ascii graph.
 * Local Postgres setup

 ## Next Features

 * Maybe move git commands into aliases instead, cleaning up the function imports (implement in a if not exists create fashion)
+* Replace `postgres` local setup with docker setup instead